Israel–Qatar relations: Israeli airstrike on Doha

-On 9 September 2025, Israel attacked the Doha-based Hamas leadership in a targeted strike, marking the first direct Israeli strike on one of the Gulf Cooperation Council members.
+On 9 September 2025, Israel conducted an airstrike on Hamas leadership in Doha, marking the first direct Israeli strike on one of the Gulf Cooperation Council members.
 Israel dubbed the airstrike as Operation Atzeret HaDin (עצרת הדין).
 The targeted included Hamas negotiators who were working on a settlement mediated by Qatar to end the Gaza war.
 Qatar condemned the airstrike, calling it a "cowardly Israeli attack” and a violation of international law and sovereignty.

 The attack claimed the life of one Qatari security official, Lance Corporal Bader Saad Mohammed Al Humaidi Al Dosari.
 The airstrike took place at a residential complex on Wadi Rawdan Street in the Leqtaifiya (or West Bay Lagoon) district of Doha.
 The neighborhood is home to several residential developments, embassies, supermarkets, restaurants, cafeterias and international schools.

 Israel had claimed that the airstrike was in response to the 2025 Ramot Junction shooting, which had occurred a day before the shooting where two Palestinian militants opened fire at the Ramot Junction in East Jerusalem, slaying 6 and injuring 21 persons.

 The Israeli Air Force deployed 10 fighter jets in the operation, launching more than 10 precision munitions at the intended target.

 The airstrike led to Australia's government issuing travel warnings for travelers heading to Qatar, warning that the security situation in the country was 'unpredictable,' a serious alert given that Doha is a major aviation hub, although the airstrike in itself did not lead to any flight disruptions that day at Hamad International Airport.

 The office of then-Israeli Prime Minister Benjamin Netanyahu claimed in a post on X that the undertaking was a "wholly independent Israeli operation," adding that "Israel initiated it, Israel conducted it, and Israel takes full responsibility."

-On September 29, 2025, during a press conference at the White House, Donald Trump declared that Benjamin Netanyahu had agreed to the Trump 21-Point Gaza Peace Plan, and that both leaders, along with the Prime Minister of Qatar, had engaged in a "great" and "productive" conversation.
+On September 29, 2025, during a press conference at the White House, Donald Trump declared that Benjamin Netanyahu had agreed to the Gaza peace plan, and that both leaders, along with the Prime Minister of Qatar, had engaged in a "great" and "productive" conversation.
 Additionally, the three leaders decided to establish "a formal trilateral mechanism between Israel, Qatar, and the United States to begin a dialogue to enhance mutual security, correct misperceptions, and avoid future misgivings."

 On 29 September 2025, Benjamin Netanyahu apologized to Qatari Prime Minister Mohammed bin Abdulrahman al-Thani in a phone call for the violation of Qatar's sovereignty during the recent attack on Doha and the killing of a Qatari security officer.
 The call took place during Netanyahu's meeting with Donald Trump.
-According to reports, a formal Israeli apology was one of Qatar's primary conditions for resuming negotiations with Hamas on an agreement to end the Gaza war and secure the release of Israeli prisoners.
+According to reports, a formal Israeli apology was one of Qatar's primary conditions for resuming negotiations with Hamas on an agreement to end the Gaza war and secure the release of Israeli hostages.